MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-AvailabilityConfig.md

 ## SYNOPSIS
 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the Get-AvailabilityConfig cmdlet to retrieve the accounts that are trusted in the cross-forest exchange of free/busy information.

+For Exchange Online use the Get-AvailabilityConfig cmdlet to retrieve the tenant ids of organizations with whome the free/busy information is being shared with.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).